Fleckism/SecurityPlus/SecurityPlus/14 B Indicators of Web Application Attacks.md

----
-tags: [,section]
----
 # EXAM OBJECTIVES COVERED

-1.3 Given a scenario, analyze #Ops potential #Indicators  associated with application attacks
+1.3 Given a scenario, analyze potential Indicators  associated with application attacks
+#attack , #threat, #vulnerability
 A web application exposes many interfaces to public networks.
-Attackers can exploit vulnerabilities in server software and in client browser security to perform injection and session hijacking attacks that compromise data confidentiality and integrity.
-Understanding how the vectors and vulnerabilities can be exploited by these attacks will help you to identify and remediate configuration weaknesses in your systems.
+Attackers can exploit [[vulnerability|vulnerabilities]] in server software and in client browser security to perform injection and session hijacking attacks that compromise data confidentiality and integrity.
+Understanding how the vectors and [[vulnerability|vulnerabilities]] can be exploited by these attacks will help you to identify and remediate configuration weaknesses in your systems.
 # UNIFORM RESOURCE LOCATOR ANALYSIS

 As well as pointing to the host or service location on the Internet (by domain name or IP address), a uniform resource locator ([[URL]]) can **encode** some action or **data to** submit to the **server host**.
 This is a common vector for malicious activity.